RobustiPy: An efficient next generation multiversal library with model selection, averaging, resampling, and explainable artificial intelligence: Introduction

-In contrast, the development of comparable toolkits in the \texttt{Python} ecosystem has been more limited, despite the fact that \texttt{Python} has become the world's foremost language for highly performant data science research \citep{castro2023landscape}.
+In contrast, the development of comparable toolkits in the \texttt{Python} ecosystem has been more limited, despite the fact that \texttt{Python} has become the world's most widely used programming language for highly performant data science research \citep{castro2023landscape}.
 The \textit{spec\_curve} package by \citet{aeturrell_specification_curve_2025} provides foundational functionality for conducting specification curve analyses.
 While it offers a useful entry point, it lacks the breadth and extensibility of its \texttt{R}-based counterparts.
 The Boba domain-specific language (DSL, see \citealp{liu2020boba}) provides a programming language agnostic tool and visualisation system for multiverse analysis.
 It automatically expands and executes all valid combinations of user decision points.
 The results are then presented through an interactive, linked-view interface.
-While Boba supports execution in both \texttt{R} and \texttt{Python} environments, its use of a custom DSL makes it difficult to integrate seamlessly into standard analysis pipelines.
-To address this gap more broadly, we introduce \texttt{RobustiPy}. \texttt{RobustiPy} extends beyond existing tools by incorporating functionality for model selection, bootstrapping, joint inference, out-of-sample evaluation, and the systematic exploration of multiple estimands and outcome spaces.
+While Boba supports execution in both \texttt{R} and \texttt{Python} environments, its use of a custom DSL makes it difficult to integrate seamlessly into standard analysis pipelines. \texttt{RobustiPy} extends beyond existing tools by incorporating functionality for model selection, bootstrapping, joint inference, out-of-sample evaluation, and the systematic exploration of multiple estimands and outcome spaces.
 In doing so, it enables a more rigorous and transparent approach to robustness analysis.
 A summary of the main packages in this space is described in Table \ref{tab:table1}.